-And this is where the command to 'stay in your lane' falls down.
+And this is where I come to the ‘stay in your lane’ part of the argument.
 Because if we live in a world where women’s right to consent is dependent on other factors, then this is my lane.
 This is something that impacts on all women - and on all women’s expectation of our right to bodily autonomy.
 If our culture sends out a message that women’s right to consent is negotiable instead of absolute, that women’s consent can be bought and sold, then that impacts on the way all men view all women.
 That sends out a powerful message about for whom sex is a leisure activity (men), and for whom sex is work (women).
 And that in turn sends out a powerful message about who gets to have an autonomous sexuality (men) and whose sexuality is only concerned with the needs and demands of others (women).

 The existence of the sex industry impacts on all women.
 It is a visible sign of our inequality in a patriarchal and capitalist society.

+So how does this impact on the ‘stay in your lane’ argument.
 First and foremost we need to listen to the voices of women who have experience of the sex industry - just as in any issue on women’s rights we need to hear the voices of women affected.
-However, more and more over the last week I have seen the ‘stay in your lane’ argument brandished as a weapon designed to shut up those very women whose voices we need to be hearing - as the survivors of prostitution who signed a recent letter to Amnesty are ignored and silenced by a pro sex industry media agenda.
-Instead, the letter is portrayed as somehow being chiefly authored by Anne Hathaway, who is then mocked because clearly an actress can’t have an opinion.
+However, more and more over the last week I have seen the ‘stay in your lane’ argument brandished as a weapon designed to shut up those very women whose voices we need to be hearing - as the survivors of prostitution who signed a recent open letter are ignored and silenced by a pro sex industry media agenda.
+Instead, the letter is portrayed as being chiefly authored by Anne Hathaway, who is then mocked because clearly an actress can’t have an opinion.
 The signatories of that letter who have survived male violence in the sex industry, and the organisations that support these women, have been completely ignored.

 Which is, quite frankly, disgusting.
 ‘Stay in your lane’ should not be about ignoring the voices you disagree with.
 It needs to be about raising up all women’s voices.
 It needs to be about giving women who have been historically silenced a platform, a voice.
 It should never - must never - be a tool used to shut women up.
 And yet that is how it is being used by the pro legalisation lobby - to shut up the women whose life experiences of the sex industry do not support their argument.